Recycling plastic bags. Acceptance of plastic bags for recycling. Bonus: the simplest device for cutting plastic bottles

 • for garbage;

-• all types of thin and very soft bags are made of low density polyethylene.
+• All types of thin and very soft bags are made from low-density polyethylene.

 Cellophane

-Generally, cellophane is not recyclable, although it can be considered scientifically recyclable.
+Typically, cellophane is not recycled, although it can be considered a recyclable material from a scientific point of view.

-The plastic bag decomposes naturally (because it is not plastic).
-Therefore, for disposal, it is better to put it in compost.
+The cellophane bag biodegrades naturally (since it is not plastic).
+Therefore, for disposal it is better to place it in compost.

-In the production of cellophane use carbon disulfide and sulfuric acid which may cause contamination.
+In the production of cellophane use carbon disulfide and sulfuric acid which may cause pollution.

-Therefore, it is necessary to limit burst packets and make the most of each.
+Therefore, it is necessary to limit packet emission and make the most of each one.

 From films used to make plastic bags, the most common four polymers: